Mustard2/Simplicage-Documentation/docs/source/modes.rst

 Cage Modes
 ===================================

-In this section we list the different cage modes available on Simplicage.

 .. image:: images/cage_mode.png
    :width: 300

+In this section we list the different cage modes available on Simplicage.
+Select one option to choose the method with with you want to select the region to generate the cage from.

-Single Bone Mode
+Single Bone
 -----------

-The default mode creates a cage for each of the selected bones.
+The Single Bone mode creates a cage for each of the selected bones.

 For instance, if we select one bone we obtain the single cage for the selected bone.